Johnny Miller

-Early years and education
+Early life and amateur career

 Born and raised in San Francisco, California, Miller was invited to join the Olympic Club in 1963 as a Junior Golf Section member, and became the top player on its junior team.
 He won the San Francisco city junior title in 1963 at age 16, and the following year won the 1964 U.S. Junior Amateur.
 After graduation from Abraham Lincoln High School in 1965, he enrolled at Brigham Young University in Provo, Utah.

 In the spring of his freshman year of college, Miller qualified for the 1966 U.S. Open at the Olympic Club.
 His intimate knowledge of his home course helped him to finish in a tie for eighth place, the low amateur by three strokes, and earned him an invitation to the 1967 Masters.
 He won the California State Amateur Championship in 1968.

 Miller was an All-American at BYU and graduated in 1969 with a degree in physical education.

-PGA Tour
+Professional career

 Miller joined the PGA Tour in 1969 at age 22, and won his first tour event in 1971.
-He made a double eagle on the fifth hole at Muirfield during the second round of the 1972 Open Championship.
 During his professional career, Miller won two major titles: the 1973 U.S. Open and the 1976 Open Championship.